 At harvest, shoot dry weight of 1898 g m-2 in broadcast seeding at SB25 was highest among the three crop establishment methods while the lowest shoot dry weight of 1695 g m-2 occurred in the transplanting method.
 Shoot dry weight at 1844 g m-2 in direct seeding (SB50) was visibly higher than the transplanting method.
 Thus, these indicate that the contribution of shoot dry weight production to genetic gains in grain yield potential varied among the crop establishment methods.
-Dingkuhn et al. (1990a, b) reported that using semi-dwarf IR cultivars showed that direct-seeded flooded rice culture results in crop growth dynamics which significantly varied from the transplanted rice.
-IRRI (1987), Dingkuhn et al. (1990a) confirmed that growth dynamics and partitioning patterns of irrigated rice depend on cultural practices, particularly on planting method.
+Dingkuhn et al. (1990a,b,c) and Schnier et al. (1990a,b) studies using semi-dwarf IR cultivars showed that direct-seeded flooded rice culture results in crop growth dynamics which significantly varied from the transplanted rice.
+IRRI (1987), Dingkuhn et al. (1990a) and Schnier et al. (1990a) confirmed that growth dynamics and partitioning patterns of irrigated rice depend on cultural practices, particularly on planting method.
 Rice crop established by broadcasting have more rapid leaf area development, dry matter accumulation than transplanting during vegetative growth stage but slower growth rate after panicle initiation, particularly during the grain filling period.